Trusted by Canadian homeowners

 How does QuoteGuard review my quote?

 You upload your contractor quote — as a PDF, image, or pasted text — along with a brief description of your project.
-Our review system, built on nearly two decades of construction estimating experience, checks the scope and total price against Canadian construction benchmarks for your project type.
+Our review system, built on nearly two decades of construction estimating experience, checks the scope and total price against standard scope and contract requirements for your project type.
 You receive a detailed findings report with a risk score, dollar impact estimates, and the exact questions to bring to your contractor.

 Is my information kept confidential?